G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 #### Casting arrays safely

-The `(TValue[])(object)array` cast pattern is safe when the visitor is invoked with the concrete `TValue` type that matches your stored array element type.
+The `(TValue[])array` cast pattern is safe when the visitor is invoked with the concrete `TValue` type that matches your stored array element type.
 Always ensure your stored arrays match the declared column types to avoid runtime exceptions.

 ### Example: Conditional writer based on type